someengineering/fixinventory/resotocore/README.md

 ## Overview
-The Resoto graph platfrom `resotocore` is the persistance and query backend of resoto.
+The Resoto graph platfrom `resotocore` is the persistance and search backend of resoto.
 It maintains the graph of resources and provides APIs to update and access them.
 Within `resotocore` there are workflows consisting of steps that result in actions like `collect`, `cleanup` or `generate_metrics`.
 These actions are being received by components like [`resotoworker`](../resotoworker/) and [`resotometrics`](../resotometrics/).

-`resotocore` also provides the CLI API that [`resotosh`](../resotosh/) calls.
+`resotocore` also provides the CLI API that [`resotoshell`](../resotoshell/) calls.

+More information can be found in [the docs](https://resoto.com/docs/concepts/components/core).

 ## Usage
 ```
-  -h, --help            show this help message and exit
-  --log-level LOG_LEVEL
-                        Log level (default: info)
+  --psk PSK             Pre-shared key
   --graphdb-server GRAPHDB_SERVER
                         Graph database server (default: http://localhost:8529)
   --graphdb-database GRAPHDB_DATABASE